Recipe by cocojo761

 My friend and I made these for a dinner party and everyone raved.
 Even the skeptics were won over.
 Delicious!
 We did substitute actual creme fraiche for the whipping cream.
 I need to get back in my kitchen and make these for everyone I know!

-tasty, but not crazy flavorful as some reviews say. needs more time in the oven to crisp up a bit more. may try panko next time.
+tasty. needs more time in the oven to crisp up a bit more. may try panko next time.

 Wasn't quite sure because I'm not the biggest pumpkin fan, but these were DELISH!
 I also used real Creme Fraiche because it was local, as well as some rasberry balsamic that I bought at the farmers market.
 These were SO good.
 Will be making quite a bit over the holiday season!